GoInterject/ids-dotnet-api/README.md

 # <a name="new-controller">How to add a new controller</a>

-Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for oa series of reports.
+Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for a series of reports.
 Each endpoint should follow the basic pipeline flow for handling a request.
 See [Working with the request pipeline](#request-pipeline) for more details.

 Using the first example there is an SQLController included in this project already.
 Here is how to create a new controller template.
 This will create the controller with one endpoint, and three classes; one for each of the required interfaces.